emintz/ArduinoLib/RTOSAid/README.md

 ## Details

-Task code resides in a function whose logic either runs in an endless loop or explicitly shuts down its containing task.
+Task code resides in a function whose logic either runs in an endless loop or, if it needs to stop, explicitly shuts itself now.
 If the function returns, FreeRTOS restarts the application.
 The RTOSAid task shuts itself down if the task method returns, but it is extremely poor practice to rely on this.

-Even though the task function does not return, tasks can temporarily wait for input, notifications, or other events.
-While watiing tasks remain in memory, they do not consume CPU or other system resorces.
-Instead, FreeRTOS runs other tasks, which implies that at least one task always be ready to run.
-To enure this, FreeRTOS provides an idle task that is always ready to run, and only runs when every other task is waiting.
+Even though the task function does not return, tasks can wait for input, notifications, or other events.
+Waiting tasks do not consume CPU or other system resorces.
+Instead, FreeRTOS runs other tasks.
+To ensure that it always has a task to run, FreeRTOS provides idle task that it runs when no other task is available.

-FreeRTOS provides an idle task that maintains a watchdog timer.
-The idle task runs when all other tasks are quiescent. and runs at the lowest possible priority.
-It resets the timer whenever it runs, and if the watchdog timer expires, FreeRTOS restarts the application.
-This means that the idle task **must** run periodically.
+The idle task maintains a watchdog timer that it resets whenever it runs.If the watchdog timer expires, FreeRTOS assumes that the system is locked and reboots.
+To prevent this,  the idle task **must** run periodically.

-FreeRTOS is a cooperative multitasking system, which means that the operating system cannot interrupt a running task.
-Instead, FreeRTOS switches between tasks when the running task cedes control.This means that tasks must periodically volunteer for preemption, wich they can do in several ways:
+FreeRTOS is a preemptive multitasking system, which means that it preempts a task when a higher priority task is ready to run.
+Since the background task cannot preempt an application task, they must volunteer for preemption from time to time so that the idle task resets the watchdog timer.
+A task becomes not ready when it

-1. Waiting, i.e. invoking
+1. Pauses by invoking [`vTaskDelay()`](https://docs.espressif.com/projects/esp-idf/en/v5.0/esp32/api-reference/system/freertos.html#_CPPv410vTaskDelayK10TickType_t),
-   [`vTaskDelay()`](https://docs.espressif.com/projects/esp-idf/en/v5.0/esp32/api-reference/system/freertos.html#_CPPv410vTaskDelayK10TickType_t),
    [`delay()`](https://www.arduino.cc/reference/en/language/functions/time/delay/),
    or a similar function
-2. Suspending
+2. Suspends
-3. Waiting for a notification
+3. Waits for a notification from another task
-4. Waiting on a queue or timer
+4. Waits for a message to arrive
+5. Waots to acquire a semaphore
+6. Waits for a timer to expire
-5. Waiting on a hardware event such as a GPIO level change, or similar event
+7. Waits on a hardware event such as a GPIO level change to occur

-Tasks can be in the following states
+A task can be in the following states

-* Stopped: unitialized, non-existant
+* Ready: ready to run
 * Running: actively running
 * Suspended: quiescent, waiting to be resumed
 * Waiting: waiting for a notification or an event

-Tasks wait on a semaphore or queue, or wait for a hardware event.

-Waiting tasks do absolutely nothing and impose no load on the CPU.
+A nonrunning task does absolutely nothing and imposes no load on the CPU.

 :warning: **Warning:** when a task is waiting, be sure to wake it properly.
 For example, application code must not attempt to resume a task that is